Murciano207/SpookFinance-docs/smart-contracts/smart-pools/configurable-rights-pool.md

 It is also designed to be easily extensible, and we showcase examples of Configurable Rights Pool extensions in [Smart Pool Templates](smart-pool-templates.md).
 These are projects with specific needs and custom logic, which need to override and alter core functionality.

 For example, the first template is [Ampleforth's](https://www.ampleforth.org/) Elastic Supply Pool, which features a different mechanism for updating weights, consistent with its daily rebase operation.
-We will add more templates as we discover further interesting use cases! \(If you have a suggestion, we'd love to hear from you on the smart-pool-dev channel on [Discord](https://discord.gg/qjFcczk).\)
+We will add more templates as we discover further interesting use cases!

 You will find the addresses for deployed contracts on all networks [here](../addresses.md).